My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 In primary school you learn the basics of education, often in a fun way; then from the age of 11 until 16 you start to learn the ‘Subjects’ in greater depth at Secondary school.

-For the first three years at secondary school you’re taught a wide range of nationally set subjects (The National Curriculum).
+For the first three years at secondary school, you’re taught a wide range of nationally set subjects (The National Curriculum).
 For the last two years you choose which subjects you want to specialise in and at the end of the two years take exams in them; the GCSEs.

-The GCSEs are nationally recognised qualifications, so if at this stage you pass five or more GCSEs (including English and Maths) at grade ‘C’ or higher then you can get a reasonably good job.
+The GCSEs are nationally recognized qualifications, so if at this stage you pass five or more GCSEs (including English and Maths) at grade ‘C’ or higher then you can get a reasonably good job.

 However, if you don’t pass enough of the right exams, or you want to get further qualifications, you can opt to stay on at school in the sixth form, or go to college for a couple of years to study for your ‘A’ levels.
 Passing two ‘A’ levels opens up more job opportunities and gives you a ticket to university.